 Date and venue:

-The next workshop will tentatively take place in the second half of 2022.
+The next workshop will tentatively take place in the first half of 2023.
 The dates will be announced in due course.

 Dr. Julia Verse – Wissenschaft und Beratung | Team Scientific Integrity, Berlin